savob/savobajic.ca/content/projects/personal/esc/esc-v2.md

 ## Layout

 This is where the difference is made between the versions.
-To reduce the overall size of the board to 40mm by 25mm, I had to make several changes to the way I laid out the boards.
+To reduce the overall size of the board to 40&nbsp;by&nbsp;25&nbsp;mm, I had to make several changes to the way I laid out the boards.
 I decided to no longer have all the inverter components on one side and the rest on the other, instead, I put components on a alternating sides based on their stage in the control cycle.

 1. Microcontroller (top)
 2. MOSFET driver (bottom)